Angela Thompson

 Pick a platform that's ready for what's next

 ASRS is just the start.
-Your software needs to adapt as reporting requirements evolve, whether that’s expanded Scope 3 categories, value chain disclosures, or new international alignment expectations (source).
+Your software needs to adapt as reporting requirements evolve, whether that's expanded Scope 3 categories, value chain disclosures, or new international alignment expectations.

 Summary

-• Basic carbon tools often fall short when it comes to assurance support, Scope 3 management, and cross-platform integration.
+• Basic carbon tools often fall short on assurance support, Scope 3 management, and cross-platform integration.

-• Avarni’s climate reporting platform automates data collection, classification, and reporting, making it easier to comply with AASB S2.
+• A capable platform automates data collection, classification, and reporting, easing compliance with AASB S2.

-• Scope 3 emissions can be managed at scale through supplier engagement tools, smart calculations, and data quality tracking.
+• Scope 3 emissions, spanning all 15 GHG Protocol categories, can be managed at scale through supplier engagement tools, smart calculations, and data quality tracking.

 • Strategic features like scenario forecasting and decarbonisation tracking turn compliance into business value.